SeanMcP/seanmcp.com/src/content/how-to-pronounce-my-name.md

 ---
 title: How to pronounce my name
-description: A guide to pronounce my often-mispronounced name
+description: A guide to pronounce my often-mispronounced name.
 date: 2019-06-15T12:00-0400
 tags:
   - Blog